 History

-- The Fountain on Locust in St. Louis, MO, offers the world’s smallest hot fudge sundae!
+- The Fountain on Locust in St. Louis, Missouri, offers the world’s smallest hot fudge sundae.

-- Serendipity 3 in New York City, NY, offers a “golden opulence sundae,” which holds the Guinness World Record for the most expensive sundae at $1,000.
+- Serendipity 3 in New York City holds the Guinness World Record for the most expensive sundae — the “Golden Opulence Sundae,” priced at $1,000.

-- In 2009, the Kids Club in Brunswick, GA, set the Guinness World Record for the world’s longest sundae at over 130 feet long!
+- In 2009, a Kids Club in Brunswick, Georgia, set a Guinness World Record with a sundae over 130 feet long.

-- The word “sundae” is rumored to have originated when druggist Chester Platt, in 1892, attempted to trademark “Sunday” for his cherry syrup and ice cream dessert.
+- The word “sundae” may come from an attempt by druggist Chester Platt in 1892 to trademark the word “Sunday” for his ice cream dessert.

-- Fudge is made by mixing sugar, butter, and milk and heating it to the soft-ball stage at 240 °F (116 °C), and then beating the mixture while it cools so that it acquires a smooth, creamy consistency.
+- Fudge is made by heating sugar, butter, and milk to 240 °F (116 °C), then beating it while it cools to create a smooth consistency.

 - Only women can understand how a salad, diet drink, and a hot fudge sundae make a balanced lunch.

-- An elderly man shuffled into an ice cream parlor with his crutches and carefully sat on a stool at the counter, wincing the whole time.
-After a moment of catching his breath and wiping his brow, he ordered a hot fudge sundae.
-Writing down his order, the waitress asked, “Crushed nuts?”
-The old man breathed wearily and replied, “No. It’s rheumatism.”
+- An elderly man walked into an ice cream parlor with crutches and ordered a hot fudge sundae.
+The waitress asked, “Crushed nuts?”
+He replied, “No. It’s rheumatism.”

-- I went into the ice cream parlor yesterday and asked the woman at the counter for a hot fudge sundae with extra hot fudge.
-The clerk replied, “Sorry.
+- I asked for a hot fudge sundae with extra hot fudge.
+The clerk said, “Sorry.
 The hot fudge only comes in one temperature.”

 - “A hot fudge sundae and a trashy novel is my idea of heaven.” – Barbara Walters